 You also need to take care of the website’s language that suits your visitors’ native language (consider French and Italian versions for some of the Swiss customers) and adjust currency.

-The German language is a huge asset in DACH – a bigger one that you could have thought.
+The German language is a huge asset in DACH – a bigger one than you could have thought.
 While in Berlin, speaking other languages is just normal since it is a melting pot of Europe, in other regions of Germany (and DACH generally), the lack of knowledge of the German language can cost you a lot of leads and potential deals.

 Knowing German also has another benefit: dramatically decreasing the risk of being misunderstood.
 Even though a lot of Germans know English and use it in business, there may be some technical or legal terms that could be troublesome.
 This can lead to many problematic situations.
-Also, you should not suppose each and everyone in the region to speak English fluently, so if you need to manage your meeting or call in this language, you need to remember not to use slang or very advanced sentences.
+Also, you should not expect each and everyone in the region to speak English fluently, so if you need to manage your meeting or call in this language, you need to remember not to use slang or very advanced sentences.

 In some regions of Germany, you may even notice a slight reluctance to speak foreign languages.
 The implication is that you can get a better deal if you speak German.

 What is in good taste?
 Making the first contact in German.
-If you pove your German is good enough, you will have better chances to seal the deal.
+If you think your German is good enough, you will have better chances to seal the deal.
 If you think about conquering the area of DACH, you need to be prepared to understand, write, and speak German really well.

 It is not the easiest nut to crack to do business in Germany.
 You need to consider a lot of regional references and even a small mistake you make can write your expansion off.
 Remember that Germans hate talking about nothing, business small talks are rarely their cup of tea.
 Come to any meeting fully prepared, with a set of full, concise data.
 Any “I don’t know” can destroy your chances.
 If, additionally, you lead that meeting in German, your chances of succeeding are increasing.
 A very similar approach can be seen in Austria and Switzerland.